This Handbook contains everything you need to know about the Secret Compass Epic expedition to Scotland.

 GAFFA TAPE: for emergency repairs to your kit, you can take some off the roll and wrap it around something else in your kit.

-LIGHTERS: 1 x good quality lighters for starting stoves and burning toilet roll.
+LIGHTERS: 1 x good quality lighters for starting stoves.

-KARABINER: 2 x for securing items to your rucksack or to your packraft.
+KARABINER: At least 2 x for securing items to your rucksack or to your packraft.

 SPARE BOOT LACES: Make sure they are the correct length for your boots.
 Can also be used as emergency ties or a washing line.